-- On Edit Wiki Page, select Submit.
+- On Create Wiki Page, select Submit.
 The link appears in the wiki page.

 On the wiki topic page, select the wiki page you want to comment on.
 Select Comment to add your thoughts, and select Add when you're finished.
 Expand the Comments area to view all comments.